BenParisot/Cat-Family/README.md

 ## Support and contact details

-_Please contact me at annamarie@rogueminx.com with questions._
+_Please contact Ben or Anna Marie at annamarie@rogueminx.com or me@benparisot.com with questions._

 ## Technologies Used